jeremydcherry/jeremydcherry.github.io/index.md

 #### Currently Spinning:

 The only thing I love more than lists of _design_ links are lists of _music_ links.
-Whether it’s ranking my favorite music or diving into discographies, you may find something of interest below.
+Whether it’s ranking my favorite music or diving into discographies, you may find something of interest below:

 - [My Top Twenty-Five Records](/25)